 For all other species, the late fall to early winter period — November through January — is optimal.
 Trees are at or near their lowest growth activity, pest pressure is reduced, and the absence of foliage on deciduous species makes structural assessment and precise cut placement easier.

 Emergency clearance trimming — after storm damage, after a branch has already made contact with a structure — should not wait for optimal timing.
 The damage already present makes prompt action more important than seasonal considerations.
+When a branch has already landed on a structure, the calculus shifts from prevention to containment and the response timeline compresses accordingly.

 Clearance Trimming vs. Full Tree Removal: How to Decide